Arya Salim

 Arya Salim is an Indian actress who works in Malayalam films.
 She made her acting debut in 2017 with the Malayalam film Thrissivaperoor Kliptham directed by Ratheish Kumar.
-She appeared in Ee.Ma.Yau., Thamaasha, Aarkkariyam, Minnal Murali, Bheemante Vazhi, Iratta, RDX: Robert Dony Xavier and Abraham Ozler.
+She has since appeared in Ee.Ma.Yau., Thamaasha, Aarkkariyam, Minnal Murali, Bheemante Vazhi, Iratta, RDX: Robert Dony Xavier and Abraham Ozler.

 Acting career

-Arya Salim made her acting debut in the 2017 with Malayalam film Thrissivaperoor Kliptham.
+Arya Salim made her acting debut in the 2017 with the Malayalam film Thrissivaperoor Kliptham.
 In 2019, Arya appeared in Qamar Hady, an Egyptian TV series.